Margareta Hallin: Early life and debut

 Hallin was born on 20 February 1931, in Karlskoga.
-She made her debut during her time as a student at the University College of Opera in 1955 as Rosina in Rossini's Barberaren i Sevilla.
+She made her debut during her time as a student at the University College of Opera in 1955 as Rosina in Rossini's The Barber of Seville.

 Career

-Hallin joined the Royal Swedish Opera as a full-time employee in 1956, where she performed in roles such as Zerbinetta in Ariadne på Naxos by Richard Strauss, the title role of Donizetti's Lucia di Lammermoor, Sophie in Rosenkavaljeren by Strauss, Leonora in Verdi's Trubaduren, Amelia in Maskeradbalen, the title role in Aida, and Gilda in Rigoletto.
+Hallin joined the Royal Swedish Opera as a full-time employee in 1956, where she performed in roles such as Zerbinetta in Ariadne auf Naxos by Richard Strauss, the title role of Donizetti's Lucia di Lammermoor, Sophie in Der Rosenkavalier by Strauss, Leonora in Verdi's Il trovatore, Amelia in Un ballo in maschera, the title role in Aida, and Gilda in Rigoletto.
 Hallin was appointed Hovsångerska (Royal Court singer) along with Erik Saedén, in 1966, and was awarded the Jussi Björling Scholarship in 1970.
-Her last performance at the Opera was in the title role of Cherubini's Médée.
+Her last performance at the opera was in the title role of Cherubini's Médée.

-Hallin's voice has been described as a "coloratura soprano".
+Hallin's voice has been described as a coloratura soprano.
 She was considered to have the talent required for the international scene, but she chose to stay in Sweden.

 Her opera roles in the 1950s to 1970s included the blind poetess in Karl-Birger Blomdahl's Aniara, Anne Trulove in Stravinsky's The Rake's Progress, the title role in Verdi's La traviata, Therese in Lars Johan Werle's Drömmen om Thérèse, and the Queen Mother in Georg Joseph Vogler's Gustaf Adolf och Ebba Brahe.
 Hallin also performed in Glyndebourne, Florence, Vienna, Hamburg, Moscow, London and Copenhagen, as well as making a tour in the Soviet Union.

 In the mid-1980s, she started composing music.
 Encouraged by composer Eberhard Eyser, she made her debut in 1986 with poems set to music.
 The poems were by Nils Ferlin, Harry Martinson, Werner Aspenström and Alf Henrikson – she performed a medley of these in the Drottningholm Palace Church.
-She was elected as a member of the Swedish Society of Composers in 1990 and was awarded the honorary academic title of Professors namn in 2001.
+She was elected as a member of the Swedish Society of Composers in 1990 and was awarded the honorary academic title of professors namn in 2001.
 In 2006, she received the Gunn Wållgren Award.

 She set several works by August Strindberg to music, beginning with a chamber opera based on Fröken Julie (Miss Julie) in 1990.
 Miss Julie was staged at the Confidence Theatre in 1990, and restaged in 1994.
-Hallin also composed music for Strindberg's works Den Starkare (The Stronger One) which was performed in the Rotunda at the Royal Opera in Stockholm in 1991, and Ett drömspel (A Dream Play) in 1992.
+Hallin also composed music for Strindberg's works Den Starkare (The Stronger) which was performed in the Rotunda at the Royal Opera in Stockholm in 1991, and Ett drömspel (A Dream Play) in 1992.

 In Sundsvall in 2012, Hallin premiered a program, both read and sung, which she had composed based upon Strindberg's letters to Harriet Bosse.
 At its performance in Kramfors, the production was accompanied by a small exhibition of Hallin's paintings, including a portrait of Strindberg.